sebastiaanluca/laravel-module-loader/README.md

 ### Creating a module

 - Manually for now
-- Module directory
+- Module directory with a `src/` directory (any other directory without `src/` in it is ignored)
-- Only requirement is a `src/Providers` directory and a service provider with correct naming
+- (optional) `src/Providers` directory and a service provider with correct naming which will be registered automatically

 ### Refreshing modules